HandHeldLegend/ProCon-GCC-PIC18/README.md

 **What is this?**

-This is a firmware designed for PIC18(L)F24/25K42 microcontrollers which emulates the function of a GameCube controller as faithfully as possible.
+This is a firmware designed for PIC18LF26K83 microcontrollers which emulates the function of a GameCube controller as faithfully as possible.
+Other PIC18 microcontrollers are compatible, though you will likely need to utilize the migration tool in MPLAB code configurator.

 **Features:**
 - GUI-less configuration